Welcome to Seattle Center

 Seattle Center Festál is a year-round series of 24 free cultural festivals, produced in partnership with community organizations.
 In 2022, Festál celebrated 25 years of stories and traditions, ushering in a new era of hybrid programming.
 Learn more about Festál and subscribe to the newsletter for updates.

 In the meantime, view the 2022 highlights below.

 Seattle Center Festál presents Diwali: Lights of India in partnership with Northwest Share.
 This year’s virtual festival features music, dance, visual art, martial arts, a cooking demonstration and more.

 Diwali (Festival of Lights) is a major cultural celebration observed throughout India every fall.
 It symbolizes the victory of light over darkness, good over evil, and knowledge over ignorance.
 Light is a metaphor for knowledge and consciousness.
-During Diwali in India, houses and business locations are brightly illuminated with lamps, diyas (oil lamps), candles.
-Lakshmi, the Goddess of wealth, is worshiped for prosperity.
-Diwali is celebrated with families and friends wearing new clothes, partaking in family feasts, enjoying delicious sweets, sharing gifts and most importantly, setting off firecrackers!
+During Diwali in India, houses and business locations are brightly illuminated with lamps, diyas (oil lamps), and candles.
+Lakshmi, the Goddess of Wealth, is worshiped for prosperity.
+Diwali is celebrated with families and friends, wearing new clothes, partaking in family feasts, enjoying delicious sweets, sharing gifts and most importantly, setting off firecrackers!

 DID YOU KNOW?